Building a Line Following Robot with TCS34725 RGB Sensor

 Power Switch1OptionalEasy on/off controlSaves battery life between tests

-The robot was designed in Autodesk Inventor to ensure all components fit securely while keeping the structure lightweight and compact.
-In particular, the design focuses on three custom parts:
+The robot was designed in Autodesk Inventor to make sure all components fit securely while keeping the structure lightweight and compact.
+The design has three custom parts:

 • Chassis: A sturdy base for mounting the motors, the TCS34725 sensor, and the Arduino with its motor shield.

 • Sensor Holder: Positions the TCS34725 sensor at the correct height above the ground for reliable readings.
-Proper sensor height is critical for accurate calibration and consistent line detection.
+Getting the sensor height right matters a lot for accurate calibration and consistent line detection.

 • Arduino Holder: Provides easy access to the Arduino Uno for programming, wiring, and debugging.